eslint/rfcs/designs/2019-move-to-async-api/README.md

 - `getRules()`
 - `resolveFileGlobPatterns()`

-### Add `CLIEngineSync` class

-This RFC adds a new public class `CLIEngineSync` for soft-migration.
-The `CLIEngineSync` class has the completely same interface as the current `CLIEngine`.

-### Deprecate `CLIEngineSync` class
+### Deprecate `CLIEngine` class

-This RFC soft-deprecates the new public class `CLIEngineSync`.
+This RFC soft-deprecates `CLIEngine` class.

 Because it's tough to maintain two versions (sync and async) of implementation.
 The two are almost copy-pasted stuff, but hard to share the code.
 Therefore, this RFC deprecates the sync version to improve our code with the way which needs asynchronous behavior in the future.
-For example, `CLIEngineSync` cannot support parallel linting, plugins/configs as ES modules, etc...
+For example, `CLIEngine` cannot support parallel linting, plugins/configs as ES modules, etc...

 ### Out of scope

 - Not change API for rules.
 This RFC doesn't change APIs that rule implementation uses.
 We may be able to support asynchronous stuff in rules in the future, but it's out of this RFC's scope.
 - Not change internal logics.
-This RFC just changes the public interface.
-The internal logic is still synchronous.
+This RFC just adds the public interface that is asynchronous.
+It would be a wrapper of `CLIEngine` for now.

 ## Documentation

-- This change needs the entry in the migration guide because of a breaking change.
-- The "[Node.js API](https://eslint.org/docs/developer-guide/nodejs-api)" page should describe the new public API.
+- The "[Node.js API](https://eslint.org/docs/developer-guide/nodejs-api)" page should describe the new public API and deprecation of `CLIEngine` class.

 ## Drawbacks

-People that use `CLIEngine` have to update their application with the new asynchronous API.
-This may be hard work.
+People that use `CLIEngine` have to update their application with the new API.
+It will need hard work.

 ## Backwards Compatibility Analysis

-Yes, this is a drastic breaking change.
-New `CLIEngineSync` class is for soft-migration.
+Deprecating `CLIEngine` is a drastic change.
+But people can continue to use `CLIEngine` as-is until we decide to remove it.
+The decision would not be near future.

+We can do both adding a new class and the deprecation in a minor release.

 ## Alternatives

-- Adding `engine.executeAsyncOnFiles()`-like methods rather than changing existing methods.
-- Adding new `CLIEngineAsync`-like class that has async API rather than we move the existing APIs to `CLIEngineSync`.
+- Adding `engine.executeAsyncOnFiles()`-like methods and we maintain it along with the existing synchronous API.
+But as what I wrote in the "[Deprecate `CLIEngine` class](#deprecate-cliengine-class)" section, it would be tough.

 ## Related Discussions